 How are they used in online advertising?

 Cookies have become crucial in online advertising for a number of reasons.
 By tracking a user’s online surfing habits, it is possible to target them with adverts that should be more relevant to their interests; this is behaviour-based advertising.
 Advertising space on websites is auctioned on real-time bidding exchanges, with advertisers bidding for space not just based on the type of site, but also the type of visitor.

 The cookies stored in a user’s web browser provide a profile of that particular person and their browsing habits, allowing advertisers to target specific groups of people.

-Third-party cookies manage how ads, widgets and other elements of the web page appear and can control how often ads are repeated for the same user, while also tracking the users browsing habits for advertising purposes.
-By combining data received from both types of cookie, advertisers are able to characterise and segregate the target audience in a variety of different ways.
+Third-party cookies manage how ads, widgets and other elements of the web page appear and can control how often ads are repeated for the same user, while also tracking the user’s browsing habits for advertising purposes.
+By combining data received from both types of cookies, advertisers are able to characterize and segregate the target audience in a variety of different ways.

 The future for cookies

 The use of third-party tracking cookies has often been a contentious point, as they can be downloaded to a browser despite the user not actually visiting the site they originate from.
 And early on in January 2020, Google issued the official death warrant for third-party cookies, setting in motion plans to kill third-party cookies in Chrome by 2022.
 This is hardly a shocking development for anyone who has been observing trends in the media industry, marketing technology, and privacy sensitivities in recent years.